 You can mix potatoes and butternut squash or make the spread only with butternut squash.
 Also delicious.
 Use the spread in sandwiches, or put in a small container with quinoa, or with crackers/rice cakes on the side.

-- 1 tablespoon harissa or 2 teaspoons smoked paprika mixed in 1 tablespoon olive oil
+- 1 tablespoon harissa or 1 teaspoon smoked paprika mixed with 1 tablespoon olive oil

 - 2 tablespoons lemon juice

 - Green or red hot chili pepper, seeded and finely chopped - optional

 - A handful parsley leaves, washed and finely chopped

 - Small handful walnuts or almonds, roughly chopped - optional